decentralized-identity/vc-spec-map/README.md

 ## Using and Navigating Kumu
 A few notes for people that may not be familiar with the Kumu mapping tool.
 Kumu creates auto-generated maps driven from two tables of data- elements and connections.
 It provides extensive individual user control over how the diagram/map is formatted and presented including use of a JSON style definition to control the output.
 The contributors of the map can create default maps and views.

+* The bottom right corner of the map contains easy filtering buttons to allow for show/hide of each specification element type (core, non-core, and intermediate) as well as for each of the connection types.
 * One simple mechanic that is helpful for non-mobile browser users is to hover the pointer over a node and it will cause that node and nodes it is connected to to stay visible and will fade out all the other nodes.
 This is very valuable in such a large and complex map.

 * For all browser environments the search feature in such a large map is critical to navigate to a desired node.